I left San Francisco, and arrived in Austin last Wednesday.

 Before leaving, I’d bought a $3,300 car on Facebook marketplace.
 I ended up naming her 美 (but pronounced like the month) because along the road, the blue-white incandescence of the ocean and purple-red glow of the mountains reminded me of the Chinese name for America.

-My mood rose and fell with the fuel gauge on 美’s dashboard (no causal relationship).
+My mood rose and fell with the fuel gauge on 美’s dashboard.
 Now that we’re here in Austin and will be for the next two months, both mood and gauge have somewhat stabilized.

 I made resolutions for this year.
 I try to avoid New Year’s resolutions because I’ve always had a problem with doing things that I think other people are doing.
 Instead, I make resolutions when my life has changed meaningfully or I would like it to.
 I made resolutions at the beginning of quarantine (I completed about a third of those resolutions, though quarantine has lasted three times longer than I thought it would).
 I made resolutions after Unplugged, which I can inadequately describe as Burning Man for dancers.
 I made resolutions after I was made an accesory to the spectacular dissolution of a relationship between an Australian woman and a Danish man, under the equally spectacular fireworks display erupting from the Taipei 101 (I suppose that technically, those were New Year’s resolutions).